top of page

 If you want to keep your gas furnace as back-up…

-If you’re not ready to give up your gas furnace, you can pair it with many types of heat pumps in what are called “hybrid” or “dual fuel” systems.
-This is an appealing option if your home is already equipped with a newer heating system.
+If you have a newer forced-air gas furnace, or you’re not ready to give up a gas furnace, you can pair it with many types of heat pumps in what are called “hybrid” or “dual fuel” systems.
 These systems use the heat pump until the outside temperature drops below a set temperature or until the heat pump is no longer able to deliver the heat required to meet the temperature you’ve set on your thermostat.
 At this point, the system switches automatically to the fossil fuel heating system.
 The homeowner has complete control over the system and can switch to the gas furnace if they’re uncomfortable.
 There are even some hybrid systems that can be programmed to switch between heating systems based on whether you want to minimize carbon emissions or utility costs.

 If you only want one specific area heated or cooled…